Skip to main content

 MENCAP - Information Support Service

-• Round-the-clock care to helping someone join in with local leisure activities
+• from round-the-clock care to helping someone join in with local leisure activities

-• Providing advice and information on things like employment and education
+• advice and information on things like employment and education

 • Helping someone to live independently for the first time.